Dashboard

 | Due | Time until the retry fires, relative to the snapshot timestamp.
 Shows in Xm Xs, now, or overdue. |

 | Error | Error message from the previous failed attempt.
-Truncated with ellipsis in the table cell; hover to see the full text in a tooltip. |
+Displayed at full width in the detail panel without truncation. |

 When no retries are pending, the table is replaced with “No retries pending.”

-Run history table¶
+Run history table

 Lists recently completed session attempts - both successful and failed.
 Shows the last 25 entries.
 This section appears only when run history data is available (requires persistence to be enabled).